 The light is finally starting to show at the end of the tunnel, so it looks like international travel will be back in order soon! plz check your passport international travel.
 Here are some basics you may have completely forgotten to consider before heading to the airport.

-By which time, it will have been nearly 2 years since most of us have even considered thinking about hopping on a plane to somewhere warm – and having not done it for so long, you start to forget the simple things.
+At that point, most of us have even considered jumping on a plane and going somewhere warm – and after not doing it for so long, you forget the simple things.

 Plus, a lot has changed since 2019.

 Is your passport in date?